Basel-anaya/California-Houses-Prices-ML-project/README.md

 # California-Housing-Prices-ML-project

-### This Project is a MAchine learning model which predicts the house's prices
+### This Project is about creating a Machine learning model which predicts the houses prices

 #### Note: This dataset is based on data from the 1990 California census.